4 Ways to Know if Therapy is Working

 How to Get to Where You Want to Be

 It’s important to remember that clients can and should routinely ask their therapist how their counseling treatment is progressing.
-Professional therapy is an investment of time and energy, and clients should feel comfortable in their working relationship with their counselors.
+Professional therapy such as at Coltharp Counseling is an investment of time and energy, and clients should feel comfortable in their working relationship with their counselors.

-My primary goal in working with each and every one of my clients is to create a safe and engaging therapeutic environment purposefully designed to help you reach your goals.
+My primary goal in working with every one of my clients is to create a safe and engaging therapeutic environment purposefully designed to help you reach your goals.

 Previous